 Pittsburgh ranks #2 in the U.S. for IT degrees and is in CBRE’s top 10 North American Tech Markets for quality of tech talent.
 More than 10,000 tech companies in the region employ more than 300,000 people, a quarter of the region’s workforce.
 The $26.5 billion payroll for tech workers is 37% of the region’s wages.
 30% of Pittsburgh's STEM-focused employment is in jobs that do not require a bachelor's degree, creating as much economic activity as does STEM-focused employment of degree holders.

 Pittsburgh Regional Alliance

 The Pittsburgh Regional Alliance (PRA) is the economic development affiliate of the Allegheny Conference on Community Development.
-The PRA attracts strategic investment opportunities and diverse talent to the 10-county southwestern Pennsylvania region and supports the growth of existing regional businesses.
+The PRA attracts strategic investment opportunities and diverse talent to the Pittsburgh region – comprising 10 southwestern Pennsylvania counties – and supports the growth of existing regional businesses.

-Innovation Works (IW) is one of the top US investors in early-stage technology startups and supports the startup & entrepreneurial ecosystem within Southwestern Pennsylvania.
-IW provides the investment, programing – including software, hardware, and life science accelerators — and critical resources startups need to reach the next stage of growth in Pittsburgh.
+Innovation Works (IW) is one of the top U.S. investors in early-stage technology startups and supports the startup and entrepreneurial ecosystem within southwestern Pennsylvania.
+It provides the investment, programming — including the AlphaLab (software), AlphaLab Gear (hardware), and AlphaLab Health (Life Sciences) accelerators — and critical resources startups need to reach the next stage of growth in Pittsburgh.